studioVMdev/valentin-manaila-bandsite/README.md

 # Getting Started

-## The site uses [Json-Server](https://github.com/typicode/json-server) to serve a local db.json.
+## The site uses [JSON-Server](https://github.com/typicode/json-server) to serve a local db.json.

----
+## __Shows Section__
+- Shows are retrieved from local db.json and painted to UI using Javascript.

+## __Comments Section__
+  1. Comments are retrieved from local db.json and painted to UI
+  2. New comment is validated in the front end, then:
+     a. sent using fetch and POST method to db.json
+     b. prepended to the list of comments on the UI so only the new post is added to the UI not the entire content of the database.

 ### Installation instructions: